CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ### **Disclaimer**
 **The Split-Single Phase Energy Meter should be installed by a qualified professional, and in compliance with all local electrical codes that apply.
 CircuitSetup, and its parent company Sugarman Studios, LLC, can not be held liable for damages or injury incured by incorrectly installing the Split-Single Phase Energy Meter.**

 1. Decide where to mount the energy meter.
-We recommend installing the box outside of your panel for better wifi signal.  **The AC transformer wire will need to be passed through a grommet in the side of the panel** It is against NEC code (US) to not route wires going in or out of an electrical panel through a grommet.
+We recommend installing the box outside of your panel for a better wifi signal.  **The current transformer wires will need to be passed through a grommet in the side of the panel** It is against NEC code (US) to not route wires going in or out of an electrical panel through a grommet.
 2. The AC Transformer should be plugged into an outlet close to the panel.
 If you do not have one close, it is recommened that you have one installed by a licensed electrician.
 This isn't absolutely needed, but it will give you more accurate readings.
-3. If you wish to read the **voltage from both sides of your panel**, you need a second AC transformer hooked up to a single pole breaker or outlet on the opposing side of the panel.
-There is a jumper on the back of the energy meter that will need to be severed **before hooking up the second AC transformer.** The connection for the second AC transformer is next to the power plug on the energy meter board.
+3. If you wish to read the **voltage from both sides of your panel**:
+   - Hook up a second AC transformer to a single pole breaker, or a second outlet, that is wired to the opposite phase of the first AC transformer.
+So if the breaker for the first outlet is on the left of your panel, you will need to wire the second AC transformer or outlet to a breaker on the right of the panel (Split phase US breaker panels)
+   - Sever jumper JP3 on the back of the energy meter **before hooking up the second AC transformer.**
+   - Solder 2 pin headers to the right of the main AC power plug labeled GND and VC+.
+   - Hook up the second AC transformer to the GND and AC+ pins
+   - Modify software to accomodate for this second voltage reading

 ### Connect Current Transformers to the energy meter